csviri/kubernetes-glue-operator/docs/reference.md

 Since the project is a meta-controller, it needs to have access rights to all the resources it manages.
-When creating specialized roles for a deployment, roles should contain the union of required access rights for all the managed resource types, specifically: `["list", "watch", "create", "patch", "delete"]` and `["list", "watch"]` for related resources.
+When creating specialized roles for a deployment, roles should contain the union of required access rights for all the managed resources, specifically: `["list", "watch", "create", "patch", "delete"]` and `["list", "watch"]` for related resources.

 The project is mainly tested with cluster-scoped deployment, however, QOSDK namespace-scoped deployments are also supported.